 “I’m not!” she said.

 “The people think you are,” he said with a sigh as they walked toward the stairwell.
 “And that’s enough.
 We have to break this government.
 And, we have to make the Idrians mad enough to want to destroy the Hallandren.
-I think they’ll do better in this war than people think, especially if the Lifeless march as they do, without direction.
+I think they’ll do better in this war everyone says, especially if the Lifeless march as they do, without direction.
 They can be ambushed, perhaps reduced somewhat.

-“But, the Idrians have to want to fight.
+He glanced at her.
+“But, for this war to work right, the Idrians have to want to fight.
 Both sides have to hate each other. . . .”

 And what better way to do that, she thought, than to kill me?
 Both sides will see the death of my supposed child as an act of war.
 The Hallandrens, because they’ll think they lost their heir--that their monarchy is broken--the Idrians because they’ll assume I was killed by Hallandren deceit.

 This won’t simply be a war of domination.
 It will be a drawn out war of hatred.
-The Idrians will draw back into the hills and the caves.
+The Idrians will pull back into the hills and the caves.
 The fighting could last for decades.

-And nobody will ever realize that our real enemy--the one who started it all--is a peaceful, quiet country to the south of Hallandren.
+And nobody will ever realize that our real enemy--the one who started it all--is the peaceful, quiet country to the south of Hallandren.

 Warbreaker